Bracket-Bot-Inc/flasher/README.md

 - Flashes the image to your SD card
 - Mounts the Linux filesystem to access the `/boot` directory
 - Automatically copies custom configuration files
-- Supports both macOS (Apple Silicon) and Linux
+- **Unified script** that automatically detects and supports both macOS and Linux

 ## Requirements